-In 2015, residents living in the Tucson Metropolitan Statistical Area (MSA) reported 3.9 poor mental health days each month.
-This tied Tucson with the Portland MSA for last place among the 12 western metros explored on the MAP.
-Austin ranked first with 3.1 poor mental health days reported by its residents, followed by San Antonio and Denver with 3.3 days reported.
+In 2016, those living in the Tucson Metropolitan Statistical Area (MSA) reported 3.9 poor mental health days each month.
+This tied Tucson with the Portland MSA for eighth place among the 12 western metros explored on the MAP.
+Austin and Denver ranked first with 3.3 poor mental health days reported by its residents, while Las Vegas ranked last with 4.3 days reported.

 Why is it important?

 Behavioral health, just like physical activity, is a key part of a person’s well-being.
 According to the Substance Abuse and Mental Health Service Administration (SAMHSA) behavioral health problems include substance use disorders; alcohol and drug addiction; and serious psychological distress, suicide, and mental disorders.
 Further, SAMHSA states that behavioral health also describes service systems that encompass prevention and promotion of emotional health; prevention of mental and substance use disorders; treatments and services for mental and substance use disorders; and recovery support.

 Behavioral health conditions can affect an individual’s health, longevity, and productivity.
 They not only impact the individual who struggles with them daily, but also our local community.
 The Agency for Healthcare Research and Quality cites a cost of $57.5 billion in 2006 for mental health care in the U.S., with much of this cost arising from the loss of income due to unemployment, expenses for social supports, and a range of indirect costs due to chronic disability.